 – Niyi.
 B

-Feel free to shaare your beautiful story with GlowVille.
+Would you like to share your beautiful love story with GlowVille?
 Could be the story of how you met, your first date, your proposal story, anything at all!
 We are always willing to inspire with your beautiful story.
-Send us a mail at email@example.com or firstname.lastname@example.org, we will be at your service, just the way you want it!
+Send us a mail firstname.lastname@example.org or chat with us on WhatsApp, we will be at your service, just the way you want it!